$42.92-$53.17 hourly / $7,439.12-$9,215.78 monthly / $89,269.44-$110,589.36 annual

 Techniques for search engine optimization

-Basic database development techniques with respect to database-driven Web sites, particularly using ASP/ADO, JSP, VBScript, and Jscript
+Basic database development techniques with respect to database-driven Web sites, particularly using ASP/ADO, JSP, VBScript, Jscript, and PHP

 Enterprise Resource Planning systems Enterprise Portal capabilities, including Knowledge Management, iViews, Pages, and Roles